Today, we have a guest who was nice enough to share his story with us. Read his personal story down below

 Abs are not like most other muscle groups, you can’t just exercise it and expect them to grow significantly, the best you can do is cut the fat that is hiding them.
 Of course, exercising them certainly helps, but it’s much less efficient than eating a few hundred fewer calories every day.

 However, all this being said, I did notice some growth and change during my time doing 100 crunches a day for three months, but it was mainly concerning my strength, as I mentioned throughout the article.

 Doing 100 crunches in a row became no problem, I think this is a great takeaway because more strength = more intense exercises = more calories burned and more muscle gained.
-Doing a ton of crunches lays the path for harder exercises like plank variations, Russian twists, L-sits, leg raises, and decline sit-ups.
+Doing a ton of crunches lays the path for harder exercises like plank variations, Russian twists, L-sits, leg raises, and decline sit-ups or even doing more reps of crunches like 200, 300, or even 500 crunches.
 All those can then lead to more intense workouts!

 100 Crunches a Day vs 100 Sit-Ups a Day?
 Which Should You Do?

 As you know by now (hopefully), sit-ups and crunches are quite different exercises.
 Where the sit-up has you off your back entirely, bringing your chest to your knees, the crunch has you barely moving off the floor.

 Because of the apparent differences, sit-ups are significantly more difficult, and what I would consider to be less effective as an isolation movement because of the range of motion overkill.